Fresno State President sends video message amid claims of mishandled sexual harassment

 FRESNO, Calif.
-(KGPE) – As the California State University Employees Union calls for reform to the largest university system in the USA, Fresno State’s current President is promising change.
+(KSEE) – As the California State University Employees Union calls for reform to the largest university system in the USA, Fresno State’s current President is promising change.

 It comes after a USA Today report that alleges CSU Chancellor Joseph Castro mishandled sexual harassment claims when he was the President of Fresno State.